At Scoundrel Time, we welcome submissions from writers and visual artists at all stages of their careers.

 Poetry and Resistance

-We are looking for poetry that is surprising—that can open up what it means to develop a new poetry of engagement.
+We are looking for poetry that opens up what it means to develop a new poetry of engagement.
 Ideally, we want our readers to hop up and down and say, “I didn’t know you could do that, in a poem.”
-We like a certain sense of humor, which implies a certain enabling perspective upon one’s lived experience.
+Humor is welcome, since it can be a great way to get to serious matter.
 Above all, we are looking for an honest and accurate embrace of complexity and nuance—that, too, can be its own act of resistance.

-We like forms, hybridized forms, but also all that’s free-wheeling about poetry.
-We like history—especially diachronic renderings of history that align the past and present.
+We are open as to style, form and aesthetic.
+We like history.
 Anything that’s subversive, in the way that poetry can be, is what we’re all about.
 Mostly we want to be taken somewhere.
 Please do.

 Send between 3 and 6 poems, each single-spaced, 12 point type, in a single MS Word document.